Find out all you need to know before making a school booking and the policy in terms of cancellation.

 Cancellation by the Museum

-- If prior written notice of cancellation is given to you at least 14 days before the date of the booked session, and if you elect not to take the option of a replacement, alternative session, we will refund the whole or any part of the fee paid by you prior to cancellation, but we will not reimburse your travel and other costs.
+- If prior written notice of cancellation is given to you at least 14 days before the date of the booked session, and if you elect not to take the option of a replacement, alternative session, we'll refund the whole or any part of the fee paid by you prior to cancellation, but we will not reimburse your travel and other costs.

 - Courses for teachers